 Valve’s Steam Deck runs a customized version of Arch Linux called SteamOS.
 Since Plucky is supported on Linux, this means that it’s possible to install Plucky on a Steam Deck, but the installation process involves some extra steps compared to installing on a standard Linux desktop.

-If you aren’t using a keyboard, mouse and USB-C hub, and are instead using the Deck’s native interface, please refer to the controls below.
+If you aren’t using a keyboard + mouse, and are instead using the Deck’s native interface, please refer to the controls below.

 Deck Button Input